BLM – Sheriff MOUs Can Essentially Deputize BLM Agents by Granting Peace Officer Authority to Enforce State and Local

 You can obtain a copy of any county sheriff / Bureau of Land Management (BLM) law enforcement agreements through a Federal FOIA request or an official document request at the sheriffs office.
 The law enforcement MOUs should be reviewed alongside the current and past federal agency law enforcement guides for state and local agencies.
 In the table below, you can review the 1999 and 2014 BLM Law Enforcement Guide for State and Local Law Enforcement Agencies.
 Another applicable reference is Section 303 of FLPMA, which authorizes the BLM to procure “cooperative agreements” with sheriffs and states.
-The USFS agreements in the table below are good examples of a Cooperative Agreements.
-Are MOU’s, Cooperation Agreements?
-In many cases, they appear to be more related to a cession of authority (essentially deputize) from the sheriff to the 250 BLM agents nationwide.
-Another good reference is the book titled “Seldom Was Heard an Encouraging Word” by Dennis McLane, retired Deputy Chief of BLM Law Enforcement.
+The USFS agreements in the table below are good examples of cooperative agreements.
+Are MOUs, cooperation agreements?
+In many cases, they expand BLM law enforcement officers (LEOs) authority (essentially deputize) giving them state peace officer authority.
+Another good BLM LEO reference is the book titled “Seldom Was Heard an Encouraging Word” by Dennis McLane, retired Deputy Chief of BLM Law Enforcement.

 In the table below are examples of MOUs between the BLM and county sheriffs.
-The MOUs are a boiler-plate BLM document, with variations by county sheriff.
-For this article we will focus on Colorado BLM-Sheriff MOUs and more specifically the 2015 BLM – Mesa County Sheriff MOU.
-The BLM-Mesa County Sheriff MOU represents a cession of authority (peace officer authority) to all BLM Law Agents (250 nationwide) from the Mesa County Sheriff, that allows any BLM Law Enforcement Officers (LEOs) to enforce state laws and county ordinances on federal lands, very similar as being deputized.
-The BLM LEOs, normally tasked with enforcing federal statutes and federal CFRs, are authorized (w/MOU) to detain people that have violated state laws and county ordinances until the law enforcement entity with jurisdiction arrives.
+The MOUs are a boilerplate BLM document, with variations by the county sheriff.
+For this article, we will focus on Colorado BLM-Sheriff MOUs and more specifically the 2015 BLM – Mesa County Sheriff MOU.
+The 2015 BLM-Mesa County Sheriff MOU expands the authority of the BLM LEOs (250 nationwide).
+It allows any BLM LEO to enforce state laws, county ordinances, and county regulations.
+The BLM LEOs, are normally tasked with enforcing federal laws/CFR are authorized (w/MOU) to detain people that have violated state laws and county ordinances/regulations until the law enforcement entity with jurisdiction arrives.
 The MOU is not a cession of jurisdiction because the BLM cannot prosecute (assimilate) the state law / county ordinance/ county regulation as a federal law violation.
 Since this website’s primary focus is legislative jurisdiction we must discuss the difference between jurisdiction and authority.

 Jurisdiction VS. Authority